TITLE Cellar Technician

 3. Supports wine-making and distillation process by maintaining and ordering supplies, arranging for storage of the product, tracking the amount of raw alcohol produced for tax purposes, and assisting with wine-judging competitions.

-4. Contributes to the overall success of MVEC by performing all other duties as assigned.
+5. Contributes to the overall success of Agriculture by performing all other duties as assigned.

-The Cellar Technician is supervised by the Head, Agriculture and may supervise temporary employees.
+The Cellar Technician is supervised by the Department Head and may supervise temporary employees.

 JOB FAMILY 2